-Property held by a trustee for the benefit of a spouse is not owned by a spouse, and cannot be marital property.
-However, where the spouse-beneficiary has an unconditional right to have the property free of trust, then the property is treated as if it is owned by the spouse, even though still in the hands of the trustee.
-Where the spouse is both settlor and beneficiary of the trust, the income of the trust property is likely community income.
-Where the trust is established by gift or will, case law is conflicting as to whether trust distributions are separate or community property.
-However, where the spouse is distributions are separate or community property.
+Property held by a trustee for the benefit of a spouse is not owned by the spouse, and is not marital property.56

+However, where the spouse-beneficiary has an unconditional right to receive the property free of trust, then the property is treated as if it is owned by the spouse, even though still in the hands of the trustee.
+Where the spouse is both settlor and beneficiary of the trust, the income of the trust property is likely community income.57 Where the trust is established by gift or will, case law is conflicting as to whether distributions of trust income are separate or community property.58

-RULE 27 - Preemption of Texas Marital Property
+RULE 27 - Preemption of Texas Marital Property Law

-Federal law sometimes preempts Texas marital property law (e.g. social security and railroad workers' benefits).
-In those circumstances, the federal law must be consulted to determine the rights of spouses in the property in question.55
+Federal law sometimes preempts Texas marital property law (e.g. social security, railroad retirement, and military disability benefits).
+In those circumstances, the federal law must be consulted to determine the rights of spouses in the property in question.59